movicha/play/play-cassie/Readme.md

-PlayCassie is an open-source library built to speed up developer productivity of developing a noSQL scalable solution.
-PlayCassie leverages the schemaless concept of noSQL and embraces it, while speeding up developer productivity by allowing some partially structured data.
+# play-cassie is nn extensible plugin to provide scalable noSQL access for Play!
+Framework 2 (Java)

-PlayCassie also embraces embedding information in rows so you can do quick one key lookups unlike JPA(which is for RDBMS system, not noSQL systems).
+#### PlayCassie also embraces embedding information in rows so you can do quick one key lookups unlike JPA (which is for RDBMS system, not noSQL systems).
 On top of that, we still support relations between these datasets as well allowing you to do joins all while scaling to billions of users.

-PlayCassie Feature List
+## PlayCassie Feature List

 Inheritance class hierarchy in one table is supported like hibernate
 @NoSqlEmbedded for List<Integer>, List<LocalDate>, List<String>, etc. etc. (something NOT in JPA)